vvaidy/Qo-DL/README.md

 KeyError: 'url'
 ```
 ### 13th Feb 19 - Release 4a ###
 - Fixed the right holder restriction checker.
-Samples won't be downloaded any more and treated like full tracks.
+Restricted tracks with samples won't be downloaded any more and treated like full tracks.
 - Handled the below.
 Would happen when exiting.
 ```
 NameError: name 'exit' is not defined